oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   j.
 Review the information and deploy your Dataset by clicking 'Create'
   ![Create dataset window - review information](./images/click-create-dataset.png)

-5. Retrieve the Dataset OCID- you will need this during the next Task.
-Dataset OCID can be found here:
+5. Find the Dataset OCID as shown in the screenshot.
+Then, copy and paste this value into a new line on a digital notepad app.
+You will retrieve this value in the next Task when configuring the bulk-labeling tool.
   ![Identifying dataset OCID](./images/dataset-OCID.png)

 ## **Task 4:** Populate Your DLS Dataset With the Data From Your Object Storage Bucket